Two men demonstrating safe fall protection practices using Pro-Bel's permanent roof anchors

 Fall Arrest System

-A fall arrest system prevents a person from reaching the ground once a fall occurs.
+A fall arrest system prevents a person from reaching the ground in the event of a fall.
 An example of fall arrest is a worker tripping over the edge of a building but then being suspended midair by a lanyard tied to a cable system, preventing them from reaching the ground.

 Fall Restraint System

-A fall restraint system prevents a worker from ever reaching a fall hazard due to the lanyard attached to their harness.
+A fall restraint system prevents a worker from reaching a fall hazard by attaching a lanyard to their harness.
 The horizontal lifeline is measured out so it can go no further than the roof edge.

 Fall Prevention

 Data shows that falls are the most common accident in the construction industry, with 75% occurring at elevations of less than 3 stories.
-Preventing falls is crucial to maintaining workplace safety.
-To prevent the event of a fall from occurring, systems such as a guardrail would be implemented to block off the edge for anyone on the roof.
+Preventing falls is crucial to maintaining a safe workplace.
+To prevent the occurrence of a fall, systems such as guardrails would be implemented to block off the edge for anyone on the roof.

 A comprehensive fall protection system can include: